 Sensitive personal data

 We do not generally seek to collect sensitive personal data through the Site.
 If we do seek to collect such data, we will ask you to consent to our proposed uses of the data.
 We may also collect some sensitive personal data incidentally.
 By providing Synthon with unsolicited sensitive personal data, you consent to our using the data subject to applicable law as described in this Privacy and Cookie Statement.
 The references to "sensitive personal data" are to the various categories of personal data identified by European and other data privacy laws as requiring special treatment, including in some circumstances the need to obtain explicit consent.
-These categories comprise personal identity numbers, personal data about religion or other beliefs, race, political opinions, health, sexual life, membership of a trade union, criminal records, or personal data relating to illegal or abusive conduct relating to any imposed injunction relating to such conduct.
+These categories comprise personal identity numbers, personal data about religion or other beliefs, race, political opinions, health, sexual life, membership of a trade union, criminal records or personal data relating to illegal or abusive conduct relating to any imposed injunction relating to such conduct.

 Security and retention period

 The transfer, storage and processing of personal data collected through the Site is secured by means of current, usual technical measures.
-In general, Synthon will not retain the personal data that is obtained through the Site for a period longer than is necessary for achieving the purposes for which they were collected, or as long as the law prescribes.
+In general, Synthon will not retain the personal data obtained through the Site for a period longer than is necessary for achieving the purposes for which they were collected, or as long as the law prescribes.

 Access to your information